Work from home burnout: 5 red flags and ways to prevent them

 For instance, at our organization, we hold monthly events that are packed with fun activities.
 As we near the end of these events we appreciate all the people who have recently made some significant progress or those who have reached certain milestones.

-3. Ensure Deliberate Communication
+3. Ensure deliberate communication

 Communication between the team is also a necessary factor when you consider executing employee engagement.
 People get to know each other and know how the other person clicks and how the other person thinks, only when there is enough communication.